onepointconsulting/data-questionnaire-agent/README.md

 7. Copy all of the files including `sqlite3.h` into one of the include folders used by `cl.exe` like e.g. `-IC:\Users\gilfe\miniconda3\envs\data_integration_questionnaire_agent\Include`

 [Blog post](https://zeljic.com/blog/sqlite-lib-windows-10/)

+## Listing the interactions

+If you want to list the interactions with the system from the database